Valsherri/Aircraft-Accident-Analysis/README.md

 2. Analyze clusters for actionable insights.

 ### Goal
 The goal is to reveal patterns in aviation accidents and provide recommendations to enhance safety.
-By integrating EDA with clustering techniques, we aim to significantly contribute to aviation safety efforts.
+By integrating EDA with clustering techniques, we aim to contribute to aviation safety efforts significantly.

 Tableau Dashboard
 https://public.tableau.com/app/profile/valentine.gacheri/viz/Project_17324792995110/Dashboard1?publish=yes